biometrics/openbr/docs/docs/docs/cpp_api.md

     File::values<File>(QList<File>() << f1 << f2, "Key1"); // returns [QVariant(float, 1),
                                                            //          QVariant(float, 3)]

-### static <a href=http://doc.qt.io/qt-5/QList.html>QList</a>&lt;T&gt; get(const <a href=http://doc.qt.io/qt-5/QList.html>QList</a>&lt;U&gt; &fileList, const <a href=http://doc.qt.io/qt-5/QString.html>QString</a> &key)
+### static [QList](http://doc.qt.io/qt-5/QList.html)&lt;T&gt; get(const [QList](http://doc.qt.io/qt-5/QList.html)&lt;U&gt; &fileList, const [QString](http://doc.qt.io/qt-5/QString.html) &key)

-This function requires a type specification in place of T and U. Valid types for U are [File](#file) and <a href=http://doc.qt.io/qt-5/QString.html>QString</a>.
+This function requires a type specification in place of T and U. Valid types for U are [File](#file) and [QString](http://doc.qt.io/qt-5/QString.html).
 T can be any type.
 Returns a list of the values of the key in each of the given files.
 If the key doesn't exist in any of the files or the value cannot be converted to type T an error is thrown.

     File f1, f2;
     f1.set("Key1", QVariant::fromValue<float>(1));